-I’ve been named as one of the Top 140 Technical SEOs to follow in 2018, by industry leading blog Search Engine Journal, and in 2017 as one of the Top 20 Technical SEOs by the SaaS company OnCrawl, and I won the inaugural 2018 TechSEO Boost Research & Innovation Competition.
+I’ve been named as one of the Top 140 Technical SEOs to follow in 2018 by Search Engine Journal, one of the Top 20 Technical SEOs by the SaaS company OnCrawl, and I won the inaugural 2018 TechSEO Boost Research & Innovation Competition.

 First and foremost; Google, Bing, Yandex and Baidu are technical products and information retrieval systems.